rdey0/reverse_image_search/README.md

 <div align='center'>
     <img src='./assets/images/patches.PNG'>
     <div>
-        The photo on the right is an image of all of the detected patches.
-Notice how the items on the fridge were chosen due to their high contrast edges
+        <b>The photo on the right is an image of all of the detected patches.
+Notice how the items on the fridge were chosen due to their high contrast edges</b>
     </div>
 </div>